projectgus/rtorgmode/README.md

 # Authorisation

-The rtm2orgmode script expects to receive a callback redirect from RTM of the form *localhost:8000/?frob=123456*, with the 123456 frob value supplied by RTM to authorise access.
+The rtorgmode script expects to receive a callback redirect from RTM of the form *localhost:8000/?frob=123456*, with the 123456 frob value supplied by RTM to authorise access.